firstandthird/micro-mail/README.md

 ### Setup

 Clone this repo and `npm install`.
 In order to work, the rendering engine must be able to find all of your templates.
-Currently all template files are defaulted to exist in `./templates` with the following structure.
+Currently all template files are defaulted to exist in `./templates`.
 Any additional helpers can be installed in `./helpers`.
 See below.

 ```
 ./micro-mail